 The adaptability of ERP systems is usually a quality feature.
 And rightly so, because after all, the software is supposed to support each company individually.
 Nevertheless, the established processes are often not as efficient as they could be.

-Read MoreProcess optimization - The right time for the analysis of the processes
+Read MoreProcess optimisation - the right time to analyse processes

 Process optimisation is the be-all and end-all of a successful ERP implementation.
 But when is the right time to examine the existing processes?